andyvogel/cljyenc/README.md

 ### Encoding

 The following describes how each character is encoded.
 All characters are shifted by 42 modulo 256.
-This is to avoid needed to escape long chains of NULL or 0 characters, which are common.
-If after shifting we end up with one of the critical characters, we escape it with an = and shift the ordinal of the character by an additional 64.
+This is to avoid escaping frequently encountered lengthy chains of NULL or 0 characters.
+If after shifting we end up with one of the 5 critical characters (NULL, 9, 10, 13, or the escape character "="), we escape it with an = and shift the ordinal of the character by an additional 64.
 Hence the name *Yenc* as in *Wh**Y** **Enc**ode?*

 ```
 FOR EACH byte IN byte-array: